Frequently Asked Questions Expand All+

 On the other hand, under the Replacement Exercise, the location for collecting a new smart identity card need not be the same as that for the application of replacement.
 Members of the public are free to choose to collect their new smart identity cards at any one of the SIDCCs, except the ROP Offices.

-If you are unable to collect your identity card in person, you can authorise another person to collect it on your behalf.
+If you are unable to collect your new identity card in person, you can authorise another person to collect it on your behalf.
 You should notify the registration officer at the time of replacing your identity card and complete an authorisation form (ID678) or a written authorisation.
-The authorisation form (ID678) is available through the following link.Form ID678: Authorisation for collection of identity card/travel document
+The authorisation form (ID678) is available through the following link:Form ID678: Authorisation for collection of identity card/travel document

 The authorised representative must have attained 18 years of age.
-Upon collection of the card, the authorised representative must return your existing identity card and produce your notice of collection as well as a completed authorisation form or your written authorisation together with proof of your signature.
-The authorized representative should also produce his or her valid proof of identity e.g. Hong Kong identity card, passport or Hong Kong Re-entry Permit.
+Upon collection of the new identity card, the authorised representative must return your existing identity card for cancellation and produce your notice of collection as well as a completed authorisation form or your written authorisation together with proof of your signature.
+The authorized representative should also produce his or her valid proof of identity, e.g. Hong Kong identity card, passport or Hong Kong Re-entry Permit.

 The applicant can bring along two family members or friends aged 65 or above to replace their identity cards during the same visit when his/her respective age group is called up for replacement, so that those elderly persons need not proceed to the Smart Identity Card Replacement Centres separately on their own when their respective age groups are called up for Hong Kong Identity Card replacement at a later stage.